anton-kuptsov/HiveOS-NVIDIA-GPU-autofan-2.0/README.md

 **-u**		- selfupdate

-**-d**		- restore HiveOS OC settings and turn off AUTOFAN (to switch on again run script in GHOST mode)
+**-d**		- restore HiveOS OC settings and turn off AUTOFAN (to turn on again run script in GHOST mode)

   Run without any keys has follow steps:
   - start setup settings